 What is meant by RTU?

 An RTU (Remote Terminal or Terminating Unit) is a microprocessor-controlled device that interfaces with objects and reports status or controls about the local condition of equipment.
 In the earliest days, RTUs were “bundled” with other equipment eg telecommunications equipment, generators, pumps etc, as a means to monitor status and health of its associated equipment.
 The next generation of RTUs extended control to operators to remotely start and stop devices using RTUs as the end to end communications platform.
-In these cases, the HMI could have been a bespoke software application or a touch panel many hundreds of kilometres away.
+In these cases, the HMI could have been a bespoke software application or a touch panel many hundreds of kilometers away.
 In time as RTUs matured and became more like PLCs, engineers began using RTUs in place of PLCs because typically RTUs had superior communications capability over that of traditional PLCs.

 RTUs have more recently become the pseudo control device for distributed asset management.
 It is very common to see water, gas and power assets managed and controlled using RTUs with PLCs being reserved for very high-performance application like asset protection.
-In these cases, it is common place to see PLCs and RTUs used together, ie the PLC with the role of chief controller, and the RTU as the marshalling communications device which incorporates all health and status reporting.
+In these cases, it is common place to see PLCs and RTUs used together, ie the PLC with the role of chief controller, and the RTU as the marshaling communications device which incorporates all health and status reporting.
 This is most appropriate when the SCADA network protocol is DNP3 as most PLCs do not support this network protocol.

 What are the common PLC & RTU Programming Languages?